EmmaBouhanna/MultiRegionsDeformable/README.md

 ## Installation
 You need:
-- standard python libraires numpy, scikit-image
+- standard python libraires numpy, scikit-image, scipy, PIL
-- opencv (for initialization purposes)
+- opencv (for visualization purposes)
 - scikit-fmm (you can install it via the command `pip install scikit-fmm`).

 To reproduce the plots :